MelissaBoateng/ICPproject2/README.md

 This project showcases the idea of classes and iheritance in c++ using shapes.
 We made use of pointers and vectors.
-To run the code, clone the rectblock.h file , implementation file and the filereaddata including datablock.dat
+To run the code, clone the main.cpp file , implementation file including datablock.dat